b---c/draft-bdc-something-something-certificate/main.md

 The deployment pattern is found in a number of varieties such as n-tier architectures, content del  ivery networks, application load balancing services, and ingress controllers.

 Although not exceedingly prevalent, TLS client certificate authentication is sometimes employed and in such cases the origin server often requires information about the client certificate for its application logic.
 Such logic might include access control decisions, audit logging, and binding issued tokens or cookies to a certificate, and the respective validation of such bindings.
 The specific details of the certificate needed also vary with the application requirements.
 In order for these types of application deployments to work in practice, the reverse proxy needs to convey information about the client certificate to the origin application server.
 A common way this information is conveyed in practice today is by using the non-standard header(s) to carry the certificate (in some encoding) or individual parts thereof in the HTTP request that is dispatched to the origin server.
-This solution works to some extend but interoperability between independently developed components can be cumbersome or even impossible depending on the implementation choices respectively made (like what headers names are used or are configurable, which parts of the certificate are exposed, or how the certificate is encoded).
+This solution works to some extend but interoperability between independently developed components can be cumbersome or even impossible depending on the implementation choices respectively made (like what header names are used or are configurable, which parts of the certificate are exposed, or how the certificate is encoded).
 A standardized approach to this commonly functionality could improve and simplify interoperability between implementations.

 This document aspires to standardize an HTTP header field called `Client-Cert` that a TLS terminating reverse proxy adds to requests that it sends to the origin servers.
 The header value contains the client certificate from the mutually-authenticated TLS connection between the client and reverse proxy, which enables the origin server to utilize the certificate in its application logic.
-The usage of the headers, both the reverse proxy adding the header and the origin server relying on the header for application logic, are to be configuration options of the respective systems as they will not always be applicable.
+The usage of the header, both the reverse proxy adding the header and the origin server relying on the header for application logic, are to be configuration options of the respective systems as they will not always be applicable.

 ## Requirements Notation and Conventions